Imaginous/Cowboy_Untamed/README.md

 - Can the settings be undone?<br>Yes, if you have not tinkered with this app (or other apps like Bronco) you can write down your settings and re-apply them later.
 Using the defaults button can be tricky if Cowboy changes their default settings.
 Until now they didn't so you should be safe.
 - I want to make a donation, how?<br>[Donate via PayPal](https://paypal.me/pools/c/8zcWXI7VnO)<br>If you have a Dutch bank account, [Donate via iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=EkJA4Zm7Qpq1eDSKdddMeQ).
 - Can I use another Android phone to make the settings?<br>Yes, you can use a different Android phone to make the settings and then switch back to your original phone.
 This can also be an iPhone.
 Also auto unlock should work with a V1+ and an iPhone.
+- Will this app work on a Cowboy V4?<br>I really don't know.
+I have not seen the bike in real life.
+If somebody can lent me one for a day I can probably find out if it is possible.<br><br>I assume the use another motor controller because of the more powerfull motor.
+But if they stayed with ASI they might have used an BAC500.
+This one is compatible with my app.
+But I also think they have changed the communications controller.
+Probably located in the handlebar console.<br><br>But this is all guessing, have to go hands on with the bike to make hard claims.